Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 ## Code

+[Bootstrap Nav Bar with Links](https://getbootstrap.com/docs/4.5/components/navbar/).
+Bootstrap navbar used with some modifications.

+[Bootstrap Carousel with controls](https://getbootstrap.com/docs/4.5/components/carousel/).
+Bootstrap carousel used with some modifications.

 Code snippet 1:
 W3 Schools [How To Create A thumbnail Image](https://www.w3schools.com/howto/howto_css_thumbnail.asp).
 Code added to both HTML and CSS to create thumbnail images.